 Other sources claim that orange peel may reduce cholesterol levels due to certain medicinal properties and components.
 However, I have found little conclusive research on this other than a study claiming that these effects may not be so.
-Here is a link to it if you are interested.
+Here is the article providing information on how orange peel might not lower cholesterol.

 At the same time, some studies show pectin to reduce LDL cholesterol, whilst not affecting HDL.
 So, it could have a small positive effect.

 For now, whilst the peel is certainly healthy, it perhaps shouldn’t be relied on for any cholesterol or triglyceride lowering effects.

 Think Before You Buy!
 The Best Choices…

 For Peels, Always Go Organic

 There are some very clear guidelines that we should stick to when using orange peels.
 First and foremost, DO NOT use non-organic fruit!
 Make sure that if you intend to use the peel in any way, it is certified organic and watch out for words such as “grown organically” packaging that doesn’t actually explicitly state it is organic.
 Some companies may grow crops to organic standards and spray them with chemicals afterwards.
 So it has to say that the product is actually organic itself.
 If it just says “Organic”, then it is good!